Parent Partnership in Education: Resource Roundup

-Experts agree that parent involvement in their children's education is one of the biggest predictors of student success.
-As a parent, where do you begin?
-We’ve compiled a list of articles, videos, and other resources to help you engage in a productive way with your kids’ teachers and school.
+Experts agree that parent involvement in education is one of the biggest predictors of student success.
+So where can parents begin?
+We’ve compiled a list of articles, videos, and other resources to help you engage productively with your kids’ teachers and school.

 Why Parent Involvement Is Essential

-Parent and teacher Elena Aguilar explains why teacher-parent relationships are critical to student success.
+Parent and teacher Aguilar explains why teacher-parent relationships are critical to student success.

 Opening the Lines of Communication

-Blogger Richard Curwin looks at improving the sometimes dysfunctional dynamic between teachers and parents by having them respect each other's efforts and put the student first.
+Blogger Curwin looks at improving the sometimes-dysfunctional dynamic between teachers and parents by having them respect each other's efforts and put the student first.

 How Families Can Take Action

-- Social and Emotional Learning: Resources for Parents, by Edutopia Staff (updated 2012)
+- Back-to-School Resources for Parents by Edutopia Staff (2014)